The BEST Oven Fried Catfish Recipe! Spicy and Crispy!

 Method 3: The oil spray!
 I use this instead of frying but the key is in liberally spraying the fish with this spray making sure that every area is completely covered.

-Spicy Oven Fried Catfish
+Oven Fried Fish

 Ingredients